perftool-incubator/crucible-ci/README.md

 ## Testing Crucible-CI

 Crucible-CI is a subproject in the Crucible family just like any other.
 This means that Crucible-CI can be used to test itself when changes to it are proposed.
-As mentioned above, it also means that Crucible-CI has an [embedded workflow](README.md#run-core-crucible-ci) implemented that demonstrates how it's reusable workflows can be called.
+As mentioned above, it also means that Crucible-CI has an [embedded workflow](README.md#run-core-crucible-ci) implemented that demonstrates how its reusable workflows can be called.